-We have audited the annual consolidated and separate financial statements of Nictus Holdings Ltd set out on pages 26 to 91, which comprise the directors' report, the statements of financial position as at 31 March 2020, and the statements of profit or loss and other comprehensive income, statements of changes in equity and statements of cash flows for the year then ended, and notes to the annual financial statements, including a summary of significant accounting policies.
+We have audited the consolidated and separate annual financial statements of Nictus Holdings Ltd set out on pages 26 to 87, which comprise the directors' report, the statement of financial position as at 31 March 2021, and the statement of profit or loss and other comprehensive income, statement of changes in equity and statement of cash flows for the year then ended, and notes to the consolidated and separate annual financial statements, including a summary of significant accounting policies.

-In our opinion, the annual consolidated and separate financial statements present fairly, in all material respects, the financial position of Nictus Holdings Ltd as at 31 March 2020, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of Namibia.
+In our opinion, the consolidated and separate annual financial statements present fairly, in all material respects, the financial position of Nictus Holdings Ltd as at 31 March 2021, and its financial performance and cash flows for the year then ended in accordance with International Financial Reporting Standards and the requirements of the Companies Act of Namibia.